 Mary Immaculate College (MIC) Educational Resources

 MIC have published a selection of online education resources and articles, many of which have been recommended by MIC staff, on their website.

 Mental Health eLearning Programme for Teachers

 Jigsaw, in collaboration with Education Support Centres Ireland (ESCI), has developed a number of interactive online training courses for teachers.
 This unique training, based on the latest research, was developed in collaboration with young people, teachers and schools.
 The courses are self-directed, and provide ongoing opportunities for reflection.
 More information can be found here.
 There is also a series of 'Jigsaw Connect for Teachers' live webinars, available to teachers who have signed up to the Mental Health eLearning Programme, hosted by Jigsaw Clinicians and including ESCI tutors on the panels.
-These webinars are being recorded and will be available for teachers on both the Jigsaw and ESCI websites - teachers can view the first webinar, 'Self-Care for Post Primary Teachers', here.
+These webinars are being recorded and will be available for teachers on both the Jigsaw and ESCI websites - teachers can view these webinars here.

 Microsoft Office 365 and Microsoft Teams

 Many schools are familiar with Microsoft software to provide remote learning but many teachers might not be aware of what it can do.
 This website gives advice on how to ramp up online learning quickly with Microsoft.